wangcmath/wangcmath.github.io/_pages/about.md

 # Recent News
 ---

+- May 2024, our work on [_Hyperspectral and multispectral image fusion with arbitrary resolution through self-supervised representations](http://arxiv.org/abs/2405.17818) was released in arXiv.

 - Feb.
 2024, our work on Hyperspectral sparse fusion using adaptive total variation regularization and superpixel-based weighted nuclear norm  was accepted by Signal Processing.

 - Feb.
 2024, our work on [_Sorted L1/L2 Minimization for Sparse Signal Recovery_](https://link.springer.com/article/10.1007/s10915-024-02497-2)  was accepted by Journal of Scientific Computing.